21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Concept and techniques

-{\it Pixel Size, Volume, and sensitivity: } Let us consider a pixel size of 5 $h^{-1}$ Mpc as our standard sized comoving sample.
-(This gives a Nyquist-size sample for 10 $h^{-1}$ Mpc wavelength and above.)
-In 20 seconds the rotation of the earth sweeps through our canonical 5 arcmin which typically in the redshift range of 1 to 2 gives the 5 $h^{-1}$ Mpc size.
+We consider a pixel size of 5~$h^{-1}$~Mpc as our standard-sized comoving sample.
+(This gives a Nyquist-size sample for 10~$h^{-1}$~Mpc wavelengths and above.)
+Assuming an integration time $t_\mr{pix}$ of 4 seconds per pixel, the Earth's rotation will have swept through about 1~arcmin during this time interval.
+In 20 seconds the rotation of the earth sweeps through our canonical 5~arcmin, which in the redshift range of 1 to 2 typically gives the 5~$h^{-1}$~Mpc size.
 Thus a single drift scan integration time is about 20 seconds.
-In the redshift direction a 5 $h^{-1}$ Mpc in depth pixel is $\delta z = 5 h^{-1} \mr{Mpc} \times H /c \sim 10^{-3} = 0.1 \%\ $.
-Putting this together we have for each receiver channel